Ravirajabhat/jekyll-now/about.md

 He hold's a Bachelor of Engineering (Information science) from Visvesvaraya Technological University, Belgaum, Karnataka and have over 6+ years of experience in the field with multiple awards under his belt.

-Please do check out his Artificial intelligence portfolio and plese join with him to make a AI driven world.
+Please do check out his Artificial intelligence portfolio and join with him to make a AI driven world.

 ### Contact me